Natural hydrogen: Geology

-Natural hydrogen is generated from various sources.
-Many hydrogen emergences have been identified on mid-ocean ridges.
+Many hydrogen emissions have been identified on mid-ocean ridges.
 Serpentinisation occurs frequently in the oceanic crust; many targets for exploration include portions of oceanic crust (ophiolites) which have been obducted and incorporated into continental crust.
 Aulacogens such as the Midcontinent Rift System of North America are also viable sources of rocks which may undergo serpentinisation.

-Diagenetic origin (iron oxidation) in the sedimentary basins of cratons, notably are found in Russia.
+Reactions between water and rocks in the earth's crust, particularly serpentinisation and radiolysis, rather than any primordial origin, have been posited as the most likely sources of natural hydrogen.

-Mantle hydrogen and hydrogen from radiolysis (natural electrolysis) or from bacterial activity are under investigation.
+Mantle hydrogen and hydrogen from water radiolysis or from bacterial activity are under investigation.
 In France, the Alps and Pyrenees are suitable for exploitation.
 New Caledonia has hyperalkaline sources that show hydrogen emissions.

-Hydrogen is soluble in fresh water, especially at moderate depths as solubility generally increases with pressure.
-However, at greater depths and pressures, such as within the mantle, the solubility decreases due to the highly asymmetric nature of mixtures of hydrogen and water.
+Hydrogen is soluble in fresh water, especially at moderate depths in the Earth's crust, as solubility increases with pressure.
+However, at greater depths, temperatures and pressures, such as within the Earth's mantle, the solubility decreases due to the highly asymmetric nature of mixtures of hydrogen and water.